 Yellow Springs Pottery is a gift shop located at Xenia Avenue in Yellow Springs, Ohio.

-When it opened as a retail store in 1973, Yellow Springs Pottery was part of an art collective with only four participants.
+It started as a small retail store in 1973, as part of an art collective with just four members.

-All the ceramics they offer are completely food safe and can withstand temperatures ranging from 40 degrees Fahrenheit all the way up to 500 degrees Fahrenheit!
+All the ceramics they offer are entirely food safe and can brave temperatures anywhere between 40 and 500 degrees Fahrenheit!

 Visit the Richard P. Eastman Covered Bridge